John Green: Focus on educational content

 Starting in 2012 and 2013, John and Hank began celebrating an event called "Pizzamas" in which they sold merchandise, including t-shirts, featuring "Pizza John": a white outlined image of John sporting a thick mustache, originating from a 2009 Vlogbrothers video that then became a popular meme in the Nerdfighteria community.
 Starting in 2014, John and Hank began uploading videos to Vlogbrothers every weekday for two weeks during Pizzamas, and began selling more varied merchandise, including fan art of Pizza John printed on blankets, tote bags, and pizza-scented air fresheners.
 All the proceeds are donated to various charities, including Partners In Health.

 From 2013 to 2018, Green was one of the hosts of the YouTube channel for the magazine Mental Floss, for whom he had worked when in New York.
 Green presented "The List Show" in which he listed off interesting facts centered on one particular subject.
 These episodes were directed by Mark Olsen and produced by John and Hank Green and Stan Muller.
 A new format, titled Scatterbrained, named after one of the books he had written for Mental Floss, was introduced on the channel in 2018; Green was joined by multiple hosts on a single episode each week, which tackled one topic from multiple angles.
 In 2019, Mental Floss brought its YouTube production in-house and ceased using Green as a host.

 On February 20, 2014, Sarah Urist Green launched The Art Assignment, a PBS and Complexly video series.
 John served as an executive producer for the series.
 In September 2019, Sarah Urist Green, in collaboration with John and the Poetry Foundation, launched the YouTube channel Ours Poetica.

 In June 2015, John Green and his brother Hank started a weekly podcast titled Dear Hank & John.
 Taking a mainly humorous tone, each podcast consists of the brothers reading a series of questions submitted by listeners and offering their "dubious" advice.
 The podcast closes with a news segment with two standard topics: Mars, presented by Hank, and AFC Wimbledon, presented by John.

 EcoGeek LLC, a company founded by Hank Green to support his blog on environmental and science issues in the early 2000s, was renamed to Complexly in 2016.
-Complexly became the umbrella video and audio production company which produces and manages most of the Green brother's YouTube shows, as well as a number of other shows, podcasts, and projects.
+Complexly became the umbrella video and audio production company which produces and manages most of the Green brothers' YouTube shows, as well as a number of other shows, podcasts, and projects.
 John serves as the co-founder and strategic advisor for the company.